-View, browse and sort the ever-growing list of GDC sessions by pass type, track, format, and more!
-With Session Scheduler, create an account to build your own GDC schedule and access it anywhere, including on the GDC app, once live.
+View, browse and sort the ever-growing list of sessions by pass type, topic, and format.
+All registered attendees will be able to build their personal schedule in the mobile event app, once live early 2022.

 GDC Masterclass courses require a paid pass to attend.
 Class sizes are kept intentionally small and seats are limited to ensure every student receives one-on-one assistance from the instructor.
 Pass pricing per course varies, please review the passes and pricing page for more details and secure your spot today!